CEO Salary & Executive Compensation

 How Procter & Gamble CEO Pay Compares

-All compensation data is sourced from SEC DEF 14A proxy filings submitted to EDGAR.
+CEO total compensation is sourced from SEC DEF 14A proxy filings submitted to EDGAR (headline total only).
 The Economic Policy Institute's CEO pay analysis provides additional context on executive compensation trends across industries.

 Frequently Asked Questions